 Mike lives in Burlington, ON, and focuses his golf writing on Canada’s top public courses and issues of public golf in Canada.
 When he’s not working on getting his index back to a single digit, Mike is in a seemingly endless negotiation with his dog over treats and walks.
 Happiness is family time, or a drive that splits the fairway.
 A GJAC member for 5 years, Mike is interested in creating spaces for members to meet, share and learn.

 Rick Young is one of Canada’s most trusted voices on golf equipment & matters related to the golf industry.
 A founding member of the Golf Journalists Association of Canada and multi time recipient of GJAC Writing Awards his 37 year career his work has appeared in numerous national & regional publications including SCOREGolf, Macleans, Golf Canada Magazine & London Free Press.
-A GJAC board member since inception this is his third term as GJAC president.
+A GJAC board member since inception, Rick has served three terms as GJAC president.